Reindeer herding experience with a Sami family in Norway

 A typical day with the Sami

-We don't have a daily itinerary for this trip because everything happens by nature's speed at reindeer herder's life and unpredictable things can happen in reindeer herding.
+We don't have a daily itinerary because everything happens by nature's speed at reindeer herder's life.
 But a typical day with a Sami family may look like this:

 8 am Wake up & breakfast

-10 am Visit the reindeer stock by snowmobiles and reindeer herding activities (throwing a lasso, giving extra food to reindeer and much more)
+10 am Visit the reindeer stock by snowmobiles and participate in reindeer herding activities (locate the herd, throw a lasso, give extra food to reindeer)

 2 pm Hot drinks and lunch

-4 pm Daily tasks such as cutting firewood, fetching water, give pellets to reindeer, food preparations together
+4 pm Daily tasks such as cutting firewood, skiing, fetching water, give pellets to reindeer, storytelling in a cabin and food preparations together

-6 pm Dinner & yoik singing at the lavvu tent
+6 pm Dinner & traditional yoik singing in the lavvu tent

 10 pm Observe the sky & hunt the Northern Lights